-id The identifier of the current CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. varNum The rVariable number to rename.
-This number may be determined with a call to CDFvarNum. varName The new rVariable name.
+id Identifier of the current CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. varNum rVariable number to rename.
+This number may be determined with a call to CDFvarNum. varName New rVariable name.
 The maximum length of the new name is CDF_VAR_NAME_LEN256 characters (excluding the NUL terminator).
 Variable names are case-sensitive.